 Road trips are a great way to get to know someone.
 They reveal compatibilities, interests, and perspectives on everything from the best route to worthwhile stops.
 These rites of passage are similar to shared expeditions of buyers and sellers.
 Both require clear understanding of the ultimate destination, open communication, and eagerness to engage.

-We hear many stories about how the buyer’s journey is changing.
-How it’s becoming more fluid and dynamic, and how buyers have more control than ever before.
+We hear many stories about how the buyer’s journey is changing — how it’s becoming more fluid and dynamic, and how buyers have more control than ever before.
 All true.
-What’s not true but remains broadly perceived is that the journey is now a random walk.
-That buyers are less likely to follow a well-worn trail and more apt to advance from one stage to another with little predictability.
+What’s not true, but remains broadly perceived, is that the journey is now a random walk, and that buyers are less likely to follow a well-worn trail and more apt to advance from one stage to another with little predictability.
 High-performing sellers know better.
-Today we’ll share how they remain proactive – and how sales enablement helps establish strong links between the sales process and the buyer’s journey.
+Today, we’ll share how they remain proactive — and how sales enablement helps establish strong links between the sales process and the buyer’s journey.

 Before describing how to make journey-process alignment possible in your organization, let’s quickly reset.